Breadcrumbs

 States

-All state variations in the Breadcrumbs component are inherited from the underlying Link component used for each breadcrumb item.
+All state variations in the Breadcrumbs component are inherited from the underlying Link component.

 Tokens